ejarzo/itp-blog/content/blog/pcomp-lap-tone-output/index.md

 <p></p>

-Running this code, pressing the left FSR increased the pitch while pressing the right FSR decreased the pitch.
+Running this code, pressing the left FSR increases the pitch while pressing the right FSR decreases the pitch.

 <p>
 <video controls name="Controlling the pitch using the FSRs" src="IMG_6352.mov"></video>